Vaccines for children at school

 - Submit the original copies of your Vaccine Education Certificate and signed Statement of Conscience or Religious Belief form to your local public health unit.
 Contact them to find out how.

-Children in licensed daycare centres
+Children in licensed child care centres

-Flu vaccine for children and adolescents
+Flu and COVID-19 vaccines for children and adolescents

-Find out more about kids and the flu vaccine
+Find out more about kids and the flu vaccine.

-Find out more about kids and the COVID-19 vaccine
+Find out more about kids and the COVID-19 vaccine.

 Special medical conditions

-Download the school immunization checklist to keep track of your child’s vaccines.
+- Download the school immunization checklist to keep track of your child’s vaccines.

 中文 (简体) (Chinese simplified PDF)